-What is the typical price of a vacation home Hawaii?
+What is the typical price of a vacation home in Hawaii?

-The starting price for House rentals or Apartment rentals Hawaii is $206 per night.
+The starting price for House rental or Apartment rental in Hawaii is $191 per night.

-What is the typical availability of House rentals Hawaii?
+What is the typical availability of House rental in Hawaii?

-August has the highest availability of House rentals Hawaii, so you can expect plenty of selection, even for last-minute bookings.
+May has the highest availability of House rental in Hawaii, so you can expect plenty of selection, even for last-minute bookings.

-What are the most popular vacation home amenities Hawaii?
+What are the most popular vacation home amenities in Hawaii?

-The most popular amenities for rentals Hawaii include vacation homes with Internet, TV, or Kitchen.
+The most popular amenities for rentals in Hawaii include vacation homes with Pool, Internet, or Air conditioning.

-How many House rentals and Apartment rentals can I find Hawaii?
+How many House rental and Apartment rental can I find in Hawaii?

-Hawaii has 62,287 House rentals and Apartment rentals available to book.
+Hawaii has 32,508 House rental and Apartment rental available to book.

 Are there pet-friendly vacation rentals in Hawaii?

-Finding a vacation rental Hawaii that allows dogs is definitely possible, with 1,777 pet-friendly homes on offfer.
+Finding a vacation rental in Hawaii that allows dogs is definitely possible, with 1,473 pet-friendly homes on offfer.

 What's the best month to visit Hawaii?

-When booking accommodation Hawaii, remember that the rainiest months are usually May and July, with January often being the sunniest.
+When booking accommodation in Hawaii, remember that the rainiest months are usually May and July, with January often being the sunniest.